rkwong792/Coding_Interview_Prep/Leetcode/2-Add-Two-Numbers.md

 class Solution:
     def addTwoNumbers(self, l1: Optional[ListNode], l2: Optional[ListNode]) -> Optional[ListNode]:
         head = ListNode()
-        cur = head # head is used as a pointer to the beginning of the linked list, while cur is used to build out our linked list
+        cur = head
+        # head is used as a pointer to the beginning of the linked list, while cur is used to build out our linked list

+        # "Shared Reference" in Python
+        # 1) Creates an object ListNode
+        # 2) Creates variable head, and reference to this new object
+        # 3) Create variable cur, and references the same object that head does

         carry = 0
         while l1 or l2: